theRealAph/ScopeLocals/README.md

 The second big difference is that the binding established by `where()` is immutable within the extent of `run()`.
-Methods called from `run()` can `get()` the current binding but there is no `set()` method allowing them to change the binding established by at point 1.
+Methods called from `run()` can `get()` the current binding but there is no `set()` method allowing them to change the binding established at point 1.

-###  Rebinding of ExtentLocal
+###  Rebinding of Extent Local Variables

-The immutability of ExtentLocal bindings means that a caller can reliably communicate a single value to the methods it calls in some given thread.
+The immutability of ExtentLocal bindings means that within a thread a caller can reliably communicate a single value to the methods it calls.
-However, there are legitimate cases where one of those called methods would need to communicate a different value to the methods it calls.
+However, there are times when one of those called methods would need to communicate a different value to the methods it calls.
 The requirement is not to change the original binding but to establish a new binding for nested calls

-As an example consider the `Logger` class in the `ServerFramework` example.
+As an example consider the `DBDriver` class in the `ServerFramework` example.
-It provides a log API that can log levels at different levels of detail and uses a configuation setting to control which messages get logged.
-The method accepts a `Supplier<String>` so that expensive formatting is only done at the point where the decision has been taken to print the message:

-    Logger.log(DETAIL, () -> "Service  request id %s accumulated %d widgets".format(request.id(), request.widgeCount() );

-What this means is that the implementation needs to make a call back to code provided by the caller.
-The logger code only wants this code to be able to use the LOG permissions

-    class Logger {
+    class Database {
-      static int LOG_LEVEL = ...
-      void log(int level, Supplier<String> supplier) {
+      void processQuery(DBQuery query, Consumer<DBRow> rowHandler) {
-        Permissions permissions = ServerFramework.PERMISSIONS.get();
+        // 1.
+Get permissions for request thread and check Permissions permissions = ServerFramework.PERMISSIONS.get();
-        if (!permissions.allowed(LOG) {
+        if (!permissions.allowed(DATABASE) {
           throw new  InvalidAccessException(...)
         }
-        if (level < LOG_LEVEL) {
+        // 2.
+Run the database query
+        List<DBRow> rows = executeQuery(query);
-           Permissions reduced = permissions.restrictTo(LOG);
+        // 3.
+Reduce permissions to LOG only Permissions reduced = permissions.restrict(LOG);
-           String message =
+        // 4.
+Rebind PERMISSIONS
-              ExtentLocal.where(PERMISSIONS, reduced)
+        ExtentLocal.where(ServerFramework.PERMISSIONS, reduced)
+                 .run(() ->
+                     // 5.
+Parallelize with a fork join executor try (var s = StructuredExecutor.open()) {
+                       for (var row : rows) {
+                         // 6. process each row in its own virtual thread s.fork(() -> rowHandler.apply(row));
+                       }
+                       // 7. wait for all virtual threads to complete s.join();
+                     }
-                           .call(() -> { supplier.get(); });
+                 });
-           write(logFile, message);
-           ...

-In this case `call()` is used instead of `run()` because the executed code needs to return a value. `where()` ensures that any method in the extent below `call()` which tries to `get()` the value for `PERMISSIONS` will see the reduced PermissionsImpl rather than the one set by the `ServerFramework`.
-Passing on a different value to code executing in a nested extent as shown in the above example is referred to as *rebinding* the `ExtentLocal`.

-### Using extent local variables with threads

-A server framework may configure the behaviour of `run()` so that the user code will be run in a new virtual thread.

--- Modify example to use StructuredExecutor--
+      }

+Method `processQuery` runs a `query` against the database to retrieve a list of results of type `DBRow`.
+Argument `rowHandler` is a callback of type `Consumer<DBRow>` which can be applied to each result by calling `rowHandler.apply(row)`.
+In order to speed up processing of query results each call to `apply` is executed in its own virtual thread.
+The handler needs to be able to log messages but should not attempt to perform any further database processing.

+The first thing `processQuery` does at 1. is ensure the caller has the `DATABASE` permission before proceeding to run the query at 2.
+It uses method `restrict` to construct a weaker Permissions object which removes everything except the `LOG` permission.
+The where call at 4 rebinds `PERMISSIONS` to this weaker set of `Permission`s for the extent of the `run()` call that follows.

+The try at 5. in the lambda passed to `run()` opens a StructuredExecutor.
+This class manages collections of virtual threads using a fork join model.
+It will be automically closed an the end of the try with resources block.

+Inside the for loop at 6. a virtual thread is forked to run the handler on the current `DBRow`.
+After the loop at 7. a call to `join()` is needed to ensure that all the rows have been processed before the try block is exited.

+Rebinding ensures that the callback can only access the behaviour provided by the `Logger` API.
+The handler call at 6. is in the extent of the `run()`.
+If the handler tries to call a `DBDriver` API method it will call `PERMISSIONS.get()` and retrieve the weaker `Permissions` which does not include `DATABASE`.
+The rebinding is only local to the `run()` call at 4.
+A call to `PERMISSIONS.get()` after the `run()` call completes will still see the original binding established by the `ServerFranework`.

+###  Inheritance of Extent Local Variables

+There is one important detail in the `processQuery` code that needs highlighing.
+Rebinding of `PERMISSIONS` at 4. happens in the thread that calls `processQuery`.
+However, the callback to `rowHandler.apply()` happens in a forked virtualThread().
+How does the `get()` in the forked thread retrieve the value that was `set()` in the forking thread?
+This works because class `StructuredExecutor` has been designed to share `ExtentLocal` bindings across fork calls.
+Any `ExtentLocal` bindings present in the thread that calls `fork()` will be visible to the forked virtual thread.

+It is worth emphasising that these bindings really are *shared*.
+The set of bindings established by the forking thread can be referenced by the forked thread without having to be copied.

+It is also worth noting that the fork/join model offered by `StructuredExecutor` means that a value bound in a call to to `where()` has a determinate lifetime, as far as visibility via the `ExtentLocal` is concerned.
+The reduced `Permission` object created at 3. is only available for the extent of the `run()` call at 4.
+Once that call returns the current thread and its child threads can no longer be making any use of it

+Using class StructuredExceutor to parallelise row processing means that query results returning thousands or even millions of rows can be executed in parallel.
+If a call to `rowHandler` needs to block, say to log a warning to disk, work can continue with almost no overhead by switching execution to another virtual thread.

 ## Migrating to extent local variables